Sustainable Rooftop: A Key Element in Green Healthy Building Design — Biofilico Wellness Interiors

 The most common strategies to reduce UHI on roofs is to implement cool or green roof strategies.
 Cool roofs use highly reflective coating such as white paint to reduce heat absorption, while green roofs implement plants and other vegetation, which acts as insulation and a cooling mechanism for the building and surrounding microclimate.

-Increase Energy Efficiency via green rooftops
+Increase Energy Efficiency via green roofs

 The implementation of smart roof design has the potential to greatly increase building energy efficiency.
 For one, green roofs can reduce building cooling loads and therefore increase HVAC efficiency.
 Also, Solar panels can be implemented on roofs to grow renewable energy use.

 When used in tandem, green roofs and solar panels can be implemented on the same roof and provide dual benefits.
+Reducing energy consumption through green roofs can also help in reducing greenhouse gas emissions.

 Generally, roofs are dark, heat absorbing surfaces that have the potential to raise building temperatures and increase cooling demands.
 Plants and greenery naturally reduce the temperature of roofs and add an insulation layer, diminishing the amount of hot and cold air affecting the building’s temperature, further regulating it.